 Step 4: Add the courses to your list.

 Step 5: Compare your list to the courses in your selected program of study to determine what courses you MAY receive credit for.
 The system will also tell you which courses you’ll still need to complete at Johnson & Wales University.

 The information provided is to be used as a guide and is subject to change without notice.

 Earning credit for previous academic and learning experiences

 JWU offers “prior learning assessment credit,” allowing you to earn credits for the knowledge or skills you’ve mastered.
-Credit can be earned through portfolio development or with departmental challenge examinations (credit by examination).
+Credit can be earned through portfolio development or with departmental challenge examinations (credit by examination) through Testing Services.
 JWU also accepts College-Level Examination Program (CLEP) examination credit.

 Am I required to submit high school and college transcripts?